-THE ACWMA DETERMINATION THAT THE 2011 IS/ND RETAINED INFORMATIONAL VALUE FOR THE 2017 RESOLUTION to the project, then the public agency must determine whether to conduct subsequent environmental review.
+THE ACWMA DECISION THAT THE 2011 NEGATIVE DECLARATION RETAINED INFORMATIONAL VALUE FOR THE 2017 RESOLUTION.

 CEQA requires public agencies to undertake environmental review before making decisions.
 A public agency can comply with CEQA by approving a negative declaration, a mitigated negative declaration, or environmental impact report.
-If there are subsequent changes
+If there are subsequent changes to the project, then the public agency must determine whether to conduct subsequent environmental review.